 Wives, I want you to know how to encourage your husband to lead spiritually.
-Read this chapter from Your Marriage God’s Way for godly words of encouragement for your husband.
+Read or listen to this chapter from Your Marriage God’s Way for godly words of encouragement for your husband.

 Table of Contents

-- HOW TO ENCOURAGE YOUR HUSBAND TO LEAD SPIRITUALLY: EMBRACE HIS LEADERSHIP STYLE
+- ENCOURAGE YOUR HUSBAND TO LEAD SPIRITUALLY BY EMBRACING HIS LEADERSHIP STYLE

 - RECOGNIZE A HEART FOR GOD IS MORE IMPORTANT THAN LEADERSHIP STYLE